proximax-storage/supercontract-examples/example/airdrop_v2/README.md

-## The airdrop contract manages the distribution of tokens (such as XPX) to participants based on their contribution ratio.
+## The airdrop contract manages the distribution of tokens (such as XPX) to participants based on their contribution ratio (between certain block heights).

 ### Airdrop calculation